 - To provide a unique and engaging forum for students learning outside of the classroom

-- To provide high school students the opportunity to develop an appreciation for live theatre
+- To provide high school students the opportunity to develop an appreciation for live theater

-- Participants see up to eight live theatre performances, often touring Broadway productions, at the Orpheum, State, Pantages or New Century Theatres and write reviews
+- Participants see up to eight live theater performances, often touring Broadway productions, at the Orpheum, State or Pantages theatres and write reviews

 - Opportunity to review press materials provided to the professional media

-- Workshops with professionals in the theatre and journalism fields
+- Workshops with professionals in the theater and journalism fields

 What participants are saying: